sulaikhafarvin/sulaikhafarvin/README.md

 - LinkedIn: www.linkedin.com/in/sulaikha-farvin
 - Twitter: https://twitter.com/sulaikhafarvin

-Feel free to reach out to me if you're interested in collaborating, discussing blockchain technology, or just connecting!
+Feel free to reach out to me if you're interested in collaborating, discussing web development, or just connecting!